 La Cocina Mexican Grill and Bar– For flavors south of the border, try the burritos, enchiladas, and salads.
 Split a queso dip or guacamole with the table while you wait.

 The Red Bar– A 30A institution, go early and bring cash for this funky Grayton Beach establishment.
 The menu changes daily, read on boards by the servers.
 Stay for live music.
+The bar is closed for renovation after a devastating fire but plans to reopen by the end of 2019.

 The Hub– Stop by this complex that has shops, restaurants, and entertainment.
 Choose from burgers, barbecue, Mexican, and more, along with drinks.